MicahElliott/Rocannon/CONTRIBUTING.md

 ## More Thoughts

-Should try to get ansible to accepts files with .ans suffix, since its yaml is significantly extended from regular yaml.
-Would make identify filetype easier..
+Should try to get Ansible to accept files with .ans suffix, since its yaml is significantly extended from regular yaml.
+Would make identifying filetype easier.

 Try experimenting with clean new filetype by playing with a test.ans file.

-Would be amazing to simply highlight a task and press something to run ansible on it.
+Would be amazing to simply highlight a task and press something to run Ansible on it.
 Could be done by silently/temporarily adding some unique tag.

 ## Ansible vars